MasonMarinko/Retail-Comms/README.md

 - This is how the comments look with users attached as either completed or read.

-Tasks and Memos Marked as "read" and "completed":
+Tasks and Memos Marked as "read" and "completed":  return
 ![image](./assets/images/marked_as_read_completed_reader_view.png)